astronomer/docs/astro/environment-variables.md

 3. Click **Edit Variables**.

 4. Enter an environment variable key and value.
-  - For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
+  - For sensitive credentials that should be treated with an additional layer of security, enable the **Secret** toggle.
 This will permanently hide the variable's value from all users in your Workspace.
-  - Each key-value pair must be unique.
+  - Each key must be unique.

 5. Click **Update Environment Variables** to save your changes.
 Your Airflow scheduler, webserver, and workers restart.
 After saving, it can take up to two minutes for new variables to be applied to your Deployment.